Wondering if you can find grant writing jobs, even as a beginner?

 However, a little freestyle storytelling applied here and there may work wonders.

-Sprinkle some literary drama onto stakeholders and executive directors, and you may be headed for a win!
+Sprinkle some literary drama onto stakeholders and executive directors, and may have the winning formula for a successful grant proposal.

 Learn to write so well that funders can’t help but throw money at the organizations your grant represents.